Debt settlement, debt consolidation, debt relief…which type of debt relief is right for you?

 Most reliable settlement companies will have a good pulse on what their “normal” settlement rate is with the various credit card companies, for instance maybe they can “normally” settle for around 40% of the total balance with Visa, but only 60% with Discover.
 They should be able to tell you this.
 Anyone who says they can settle for 30% across the board is not being honest.

-Will you have a regular contact person to speak with?
-How often can you expect to receive a progress update? etc. You want to know what to expect from the beginning, because the process can be lengthy and you will likely want at least quarterly updates on any progress.
+Will you have a regular person to speak to?
+How often can you expect to receive a progress update?
+You want to know what to expect from the beginning because the process can be lengthy, and you will likely want at least quarterly updates on any progress.